Skip to content

 Ford leads overall

 Ford has a strong lead in our scoring dataset, with Predator close behind.
-The edge comes mainly from a stronger feature-set score and Ford's higher average overall score across scored models.
+The edge comes mainly from a stronger feature-set score and stronger quality scoring.
 Choose Ford if you want stronger feature and convenience coverage.
 Choose Predator if you want broader model variety within one lineup.

 Expert Analysis